cyrilletuzi/eslint-plugin-angular-modern/README.md

 { extends: [angularModern.configs.recommended] }
 ```

-The recommended preset enables all the rules of all the categories presets below, except the experimental ones.
+The recommended preset enables all the rules of all the categories presets below.
 It is the recommended preset for:
 - new projects
-- projects already fully migrated to the new Angular features
+- projects already fully migrated to modern Angular

 ## Categories presets

-A category preset enables the rules of specific set of features.
-It is recommended for projects only partially migrated to the new Angular features.
+A category preset enables the rules of a specific set of features.
+It is recommended for projects only partially migrated to modern Angular.

 ### Injection context preset